interledger/rfcs/0004-ledger-plugin-interface/0004-ledger-plugin-interface.md

 For a detailed description of these properties, please see [`LedgerInfo`](#class-ledgerinfo).

 #### getPrefix
-<code>ledgerPlugin.getPrefix() ⇒ Promise.&lt;String></code>
+<code>ledgerPlugin.getPrefix() ⇒ String</code>

 Get the ledger plugin's ILP address prefix.
 This is used to determine whether a given ILP address is local to this ledger plugin and thus can be reached using this plugin's `sendTransfer` method.
+Plugin must be connected, otherwise the function should throw.

 The prefix may be configured, automatically detected, or hard-coded, depending on the ledger.
 For example, a Bitcoin ledger plugin may have the address hard-coded, while a [`five-bells-ledger`](https://github.com/interledger/five-bells-ledger) would use an API call to get the prefix.